svn2github/cytoscape/cytoscape/trunk/README.txt

 	virtual machine option.
 If you'd like to do more and include the virtual machines with the release files, click on the Advanced Project Designer button, then the "Build" tab on the left of the new screen that pops up.
+NOTE:  because of Mac incompatibilities, we do NOT include a Mac OSX InstallAnywhere file.

 	One last (optional) step is to specify the splash screen for the download website.
 To do this, you'll need to check cytoscape out